Skip to main content

 Integrations

-Your portal shouldn't exist in isolation—it needs to play nice with other tools in your tech stack.
-Per Freshworks’ research, organizations experience a 28.64% decrease in Average Resolution Time with integrations.
-Look for a portal that integrates with your existing IT infrastructure and interacts with third-party applications like IT ticketing systems, asset management tools, and chatbots.
+Your portal shouldn't exist in isolation.
+It needs to comply with other tools in your tech stack.
+Look for a portal that integrates with your existing IT infrastructure and interacts with third-party applications such as IT help desk ticketing systems, asset management tools, and chatbots.

-This way, you streamline processes across different platforms and provide a seamless experience for employees.
+This will help you streamline processes across different platforms and provide a seamless experience for employees.
 Use app marketplaces and APIs to create custom integrations for specific business needs.

 Examples of self-service catalogs

 IT service catalogs have multiple uses across different industries and business functions.
-HR departments use them to manage employee onboarding and offboarding; IT teams automate software requests and password resets; legal departments streamline contract reviews.
+HR departments use them to manage employee onboarding and offboarding, while IT teams automate software requests and password resets.

 Service request automation use cases include: